Yay Bingo (UK) brings you a feast for the eyes, thanks to its bright colours and vibrant interface.

 With most players prefer to play on the go, Yay Bingo has made it easy for you to gamble anywhere and anytime you want.
-There are no mobile casino apps for you to download.

 There’s no dedicated Yay Bingo mobile app so I jumped over to the site on my Safari browser on my iPhone.
 I first noticed that there didn’t seem to be any CTAs, just banners and game titles.
 I tapped a game tile which then displayed a ‘Play’ button.
 I also noticed that the login and join buttons were not very visible.
 It was just text on the header of the page, it would be a lot clearer if it was boxed and more prominent.

 Once I logged in I found the mobile site a lot more bearable.
 There is a slider button that splits up bingo and slots.
 The bingo games are nicely presented and easy to scroll through.
 The slot games were displayed with small thumbnails, too small for my liking.